 What is a Private Investigator Bond?

-Private investigators in many states are required to have a valid license in order to operate their business legally.
-Part of the licensing requirement is posting a private investigator bond which is a form of security for both the public and the state licensing authority.
+Private investigators in many states are required to have a valid license to legally operate their business.
+Posting a private investigator bond is part of the licensing requirement and is a form of security for both the public and the state licensing authority.

-A private investigator bond involves three distinct parties: the principal is the private investigator posting a bond; the surety company provides the bond; and the obligee is the state’s licensing authority mandating a bond be in place.
+A private investigator bond involves three distinct parties: the principal is the private investigator posting a bond; the surety company provides the bond; and the obligee is the state’s licensing authority mandating that a bond be in place.

 What Does a Private Investigator Bond Cost?

 A private investigator bond may cost more for those who have a low credit score or adverse credit history.
-Because legitimate claims made against a bond are ultimately the responsibility of the private investigator, a review of personal credit is necessary.
+Legitimate claims made against a bond are ultimately the responsibility of the private investigator, which is why a review of personal credit is necessary.

 If you have had recent trouble with a bankruptcy, court judgment, or tax lien, you may be seen as a higher risk to the surety, and be required to pay a higher percentage for your private investigator bond.

 Apply and get approved on our website, sign the surety agreements, and we will ship the bond out.
 If you would like to learn more about what surety bonds are and how they work, you can read our detailed guide here.

 Yes, it’s possible, but bad credit usually results in higher rates.